Søndeled (village)

-Søndeled is a village in Risør municipality in Agder county, Norway.
+Søndeled is a village in Risør Municipality in Agder county, Norway.
 The village is located at the western end of the Søndeledfjorden at the mouth of the river Brøbøvann.
-The villages of Fiane and Eikeland (in Gjerstad) lie about 5 km to the north, the village of Akland lies about 4.5 km to the south, and the town of Risør is about 15 km to the southeast.
+The villages of Fiane and Eikeland (both in Gjerstad Municipality) lie about 5 km to the north, the village of Akland lies about 4.5 km to the south, and the town of Risør is about 15 km to the southeast.

-Historically, the village was the administrative centre of the old municipality of Søndeled which existed from 1838 until its dissolution in 1964.
-People from this area are called søndølingar.
 The Norwegian County Road 418 runs through the village, connecting to the European route E18 highway a short distance to the southwest.
 The village has a school, shops, and Søndeled Church.

+History

+Historically, the village was the administrative centre of the old Søndeled Municipality which existed from 1838 until its dissolution in 1964.
+People from this area are called søndølingar.

 Name

-The village (and municipality) is named after the fjord that it sits along (Old Norse: Sundaleiðr, now called the Søndeledfjorden).
-The first element comes from the word sundene 'straits' and the last element is led (Old Norse: leið) 'path, way'.
+The village (and municipality) is named after the fjord that it sits along (Sundaleiðr, now called the Søndeledfjorden).
+The first element comes from the word sundene which means 'straits' and the last element is led (leið) which means 'path' or 'way'.
 Hence the name means the 'path between the straits'.